 Randal Picker’s primary areas of interest are the laws relating to intellectual property, competition policy and regulated industries, and applications of game theory and agent-based computer simulations to the law.
-He is the co-author of Game Theory and the Law.
 He currently teaches classes in antitrust, network industries and secured transactions.
 He also regularly teaches bankruptcy and corporate reorganizations.
 He served as associate dean of the Law School from 1994 to 1996.

-Picker clerked for Judge Richard A. Posner of the U.S. Court of Appeals for the Seventh Circuit.
+Prof. Picker clerked for Judge Richard A. Posner of the U.S. Court of Appeals for the Seventh Circuit.
 He then spent three years with Sidley & Austin in Chicago, where he worked in the areas of debt restructuring and corporate reorganizations in bankruptcy.